-Master-Slave Replication
+PSS Master-Slave Replication

-In PSS master-slave replication, one replica is designated as the master, and the remaining replicas are designated as slaves.
-Only the master can perform both read and write access, while slave replicas provide read-only access.
+The locator, naming service, and configuration repository all use PSS-based master slave replication.
+In this model, one replica is designated as the master, and the remaining replicas are designated as slaves.
+Only the master can provide both read and write access; while slave replicas provide read-only access.
 In addition, only the master can process any read operation that is part of a distributed transaction.